KarolSU96/focus-nest/README.md

 The user can add Task's:

 - Title
-- Priotiry- the user can chooose between: low, medium, high
+- Priotiry- the user can choose between: low, medium, high
 - Mark as done Checkbox
 - Due Date
 - Notes